robertwahler/jammer/README.md

 * On screen debug status line for FPS, Memory, Event Delegates, ScreenSize, KeyCodes, etc
 * In-game debug console for logging and input.
 Use `KeyCode.BackQuote` to activate.
 * Itch.io Butler package helpers for macOS, Windows, and Linux.
 See See [./tasks/itch.rb](tasks/itch.rb)
+* Code based tweening used when appropriate as an alternative to Mechcanim for maintainability.

 Assets
 ------